 . . . and so-called “Suffragettes” (the feminized form of Suffragist, for you grammarians out there) were energized by many marching songs.

 Alas, there seems to be a dearth of recordings or YouTubes of any of these marches.
 They are probably seen as a bit too maudlin or “dirge-like” for modern ears, but here is one just to give a taste.
 The pictures are pretty good however.
-Tap or click on the next image for a look and listen.
+Tap or click on the triangle in the next image for a look and listen.

-Then, there were the Suffragette songs done in the more popular manner that became best selling products of Tin Pan Alley, or its British equivalent, and the nascent recording industry.
+In those days, there were the Suffragette songs done in the more popular manner that became best selling products of Tin Pan Alley, or its British equivalent, and the nascent recording industry.
 Many parlor piano playing women loved to turn the musical tables on the men of the family!

-Most men who were not suffragists simply pouted, sipped their beer, and made a grudging attempt to do household chores.
+Most men who were not suffragists simply pouted, sipped their beer, and made a grudging attempt to do unfamiliar household chores.

 Needless to say, many popular songs reflected this!